 Although I do most of my writing or my work after my daughter, Avery, has gone to bed, I’ll admit there are plenty of times throughout the day that my attention is directed to my phone or my computer instead of to her.
 Working from home means that I am often replying to work emails during a client’s business hours.
-If I’m not doing that, I am handling social media for this travel blog, or engaging with readers and responding to comments.
+If I’m not doing that, I am handling social media for clients or for this travel blog, or engaging with readers and responding to comments.

 All of that takes a lot of time and energy, which is why I often feel extremely guilty that I’m not spending enough time with my daughter.
 I mean, that’s why I decided to work from home to begin with, right?!
 So that I could spend more time with my child?
 Any mother who works from home will likely understand that intense mom guilt.
-In fact, any mother who works period will understand that intense guilt.
+In fact, any mother who has a job period will understand that intense guilt.

 All of this brings me to the main point of this article.

-Every family should go off the grid.
+Every family should travel off the grid.